Sarosim/photo-locations/README.md

 ## Design and responsiveness
 During the development process I focused on functionality, although I included Bootstrap grid in the html, I haven't checked if everything looked okay on all sizes.
 After finishing the functionality, I started with the index page.
 Repositioned elements, fixed margins and paddings.
-There was still one issue, the picures caused the mobile view scaled unexpectedly, which was caused by a _'min-width of 100vw'_ and unnecessary font sizes for ```<h*>``` tags.
+There was still one issue, the pictures caused the mobile view scaled unexpectedly, which was caused by a _'min-width of 100vw'_ and unnecessary font sizes for ```<h*>``` tags.

 When I prepared the details view, I just quickly followed the wireframe I had created at the very beginning, but I didn't really like the look and feel.